CyclistsHub is supported by its readers. We may receive a commission if you buy products using our links (learn more).

 - Wheel size: 700c (tubeless-ready rims)

-- Tires: Continental Terra Trail 40c (up to 40mm tire clearance)
+- Tires: Vittoria Zaffira Pro 32mm (up to 35mm tire clearance)

-Orro Terra X is a hybrid between an endurance road and a gravel bike.
-It comes with smooth 40mm tires that are very comfortable on tarmac but will handle dirt roads and light gravel too.
+Orro Terra 105 combines the features of an endurance road and a gravel bike.
+It comes with smooth 32mm tires that are comfortable on tarmac but can also handle light gravel.
+However, they are not suitable for rougher terrain.

-You will have plenty of gears for flat and hilly terrain.
-So whether you are looking for a gravel bike for training and riding fast or a versatile bike for commuting, this one is the right choice.
+Thanks to the Shimano 105 2x11spd groupset, you will have plenty of gears for flat and hilly terrain.
+So, whether you are looking for a gravel bike for training and riding fast or a versatile bike for commuting, this one is the right choice.

-Terra X comes with a rear light which is a nice detail.
+Terra 105 comes with a rear light, which is a nice detail.
 But it is not very bright.
-So if you plan to ride in traffic, I recommend getting Garmin Varia, for example.
+So, if you plan to ride in traffic, I recommend getting one of these bicycle radars.

 This bike is also compatible with a rear rack that you can equip with panniers to extend your storage capacity for longer trips.

-Improve your riding comfort during long rides.
-Use chamois cream.
+Use chamois cream to improve your riding comfort during long rides.
 It will help reduce friction, and you will experience a new level of comfort on your bike.

 My Verdict